Soliton (optics): History of temporal solitons

 In 1973, Akira Hasegawa and Fred Tappert of AT&T Bell Labs were the first to suggest that solitons could exist in optical fibres, due to a balance between self-phase modulation and anomalous dispersion.

 Also in 1973 Robin Bullough made the first mathematical report of the existence of optical solitons.
 He also proposed the idea of a soliton-based transmission system to increase performance of optical telecommunications.

 Solitons in a fibre optic system are described by the Manakov equations.

 In 1987, P. Emplit, J.P.
 Hamaide, F. Reynaud, C. Froehly and A. Barthelemy, from the Universities of Brussels and Limoges, made the first experimental observation of the propagation of a dark soliton, in an optical fiber.

 In 1988, Linn Mollenauer and his team transmitted soliton pulses over 4,000 kilometres using a phenomenon called the Raman effect, named for the Indian scientist Sir C. V. Raman who first described it in the 1920s, to provide optical gain in the fibre.

 In 1991, a Bell Labs research team transmitted solitons error-free at 2.5 gigabits over more than 14,000 kilometres, using erbium optical fibre amplifiers (spliced-in segments of optical fibre containing the rare earth element erbium).
 Pump lasers, coupled to the optical amplifiers, activate the erbium, which energizes the light pulses.

 In 1998, Thierry Georges and his team at France Télécom R&D Centre, combining optical solitons of different wavelengths (wavelength division multiplexing), demonstrated a data transmission of 1 terabit per second (1,000,000,000,000 units of information per second).

-In 2020, Optics Communications reported a Japanese team from MEXT, optical circuit switching with bandwidth of up to 90 Tbps (terabits per second), Optics Communications, Volume 466, 1 July 2020, 125677.
+In 2020, Optics Communications reported a Japanese team from MEXT, optical circuit switching with bandwidth of up to 90 Tbit/s (terabits per second), Optics Communications, Volume 466, 1 July 2020, 125677.